platformsh/platformsh-docs/docs/src/create-apps/upgrading.md

 `.platform.app.yaml`.

-In addition, version 1.7.0 now has consistency checks for configuration files and will reject `git push` operations that contain configuration files that are invalid.
+In addition, version 1.7.0 now has consistency checks for configuration files and rejects `git push` operations that contain configuration files that are invalid.
 In this case, just fix the issues as they are reported, commit and push again.